-While you are free to label me as a misinformed contrarian, I only vocalise this thought in an attempt to illustrate how this is an excellent problem to have.
+While you are free to label me as a misinformed contrarian, I only vocalize this thought in an attempt to illustrate how this is an excellent problem to have.
 I believe it is imperative to consider design as a key enabling force.
-Design drives user empowerment and removes obstructions to user inertia, in turn maximising product uptake.
+Design drives user empowerment and removes obstructions to user inertia, in turn maximizing product uptake.

 Just a few thoughts and concepts: